sschwindt/hydro-informatics/docs/source/python-basics/pyinstall.rst

 .. image:: ../img/jupyter-illu.png
    :alt: pyc-prj-setup
    :caption: JupyterLab in Dark theme appearance with a Jupyter notebook (xml.ipynb) opened showing the combination of a markdown cell (Charts(plots)) and a Python 3 cell.

-*Jupyter* is a spin-off of `IPython <https://ipython.org/>`__, which is “a rich architecture for interactive computing”.
+*Jupyter* is a spin-off of `IPython <https://ipython.org/>`__, which is “a rich architecture for interactive computing.
 Therefore, when we start a *Python* kernel in *JupyterLab*, an *IPython* kernel is started, which refers to the currently activated *conda* environment.
 So if you need to install a package for usage in *JupyterLab*, follow the `above instructions <##install-pckg>`__ and make sure that the corresponding environment is activated.

 *Python* cells in *Jupyter* notebooks often require certain packages, which must be reloaded for each cell after each kernel start (we will learn more about packages later on the `Modules and packages <hypy_pckg.html>`__ page).
 So it can be useful to define default imports for *IPython* and this works as follows.